Linaro/step/samples/foc_controller_simple_foc_shield/README.rst

 ************
 To experiment the motor control is necessary a power electronics interface that supports three PWM signals on its input.
-This sample was tested using the SimpleFoC brushless motor interface development kit plus a Nucleo G474RE board, altough any nucleo board that has support for PWM and I2C from Zephyr would work, also any board with Arduino R1 connector, may also work.
+This sample was tested using the SimpleFoC brushless motor interface development kit, it can be found
+here: https://bityli.com/GyskvCbZ plus a Nucleo G474RE board, altough any nucleo board that has support for PWM and I2C from Zephyr would work, also any board with Arduino R1 connector, may also work.

 Also besides a brushless motor, it is necessary a magnetic encoder board like AS5600 (or AS5408 which is register compatible) with I2C interface.